NHSE-IAPT/Beginners-guide-v2.0/README.md

 # SQL-training

-Simple SQL queries to familiarise new users of the IAPT dataset
+simple SQL queries to familiarise new users with reporting from IAPT